Automattic/woocommerce-payments/docs/state-machine.md

 - $initial_state: the initial state of the state machine.

 Before processing the state machine, the entity, initial state, and input must be set to the state machine.
 The initial state is optional, if not set, it will try using the current state saved in the entity and continue from there.
-The secret sauce is in the `process` function:
+The secret sauce is in [the `process` method](https://github.com/Automattic/woocommerce-payments/blob/5141de5079ddaea6551170f82e9d13b9f6e91d3e/includes/core/state-machine/class-state-machine-abstract.php#L57-L88):

 - It runs through actions of the current state, and get the next state.
 - It verifies the next state is valid by checking `$config`.